-However Guiding is not, and never has been, tied to any particular religion, or denomination, despite common misconceptions to the contrary - often, sadly, misconceptions as likely to be held by past and current Leaders and Commissioners, as by the general public.
+However Guiding is not, and never has been, tied to any particular religion, or denomination, despite common misconceptions to the contrary - often, sadly, misconceptions as likely to be held by past and current Leaders and Commissioners, who should know better, as by the general public.

 Even as early as in the first handbook of 1912 (and repeated verbatim in the second handbook of 1918) , it was stated "There are many kinds of religion, such as Roman Catholics, Protestants, Jews, Mohammedans, and so on, but the main point about them is that they all worship God, although in different ways.
 They are like an army which serves one king, though it is divided into different branches such as cavalry, artillery, and infantry.
 So, when you meet a person of a different religion to your own, you should not be hostile to him, but recognize that he is like a soldier in your own army, though in a different uniform, and still serving the same king as you."
 In some ways this tone and the chosen analogy is not surprising - as Robert Baden-Powell had served in the army in India and southern Africa for many years, so he would have been familiar with the beliefs and practices of many different religions found amonst the regiments serving there, and among the native peoples, and would know both the differences and similarities in the essence of their customs and beliefs, far more so than would be the case for most British people of that era.
 And the analogy shows the degree of both understanding and indeed acceptance of equal status among the different belief systems within Guiding, which the founders personally held, and also sought to encourage in the Guides, right from the start of the movement - there is a clear request for respect and acceptance in the passage quoted above.
 But it also shows that even then, the 'God' in the Promise was intended to be the appropriate figure in whatever religion the individual member followed, and that "God" did not refer solely or particularly to the Christian God.